 What coverage am I required to have?

 Most states require drivers to purchase liability insurance.
 This is the type we commonly think of when it comes to a car accident, as it covers the damage you cause, whether you have injured anyone or have damaged property.
 These two components, bodily injury liability and property damage liability, must meet the minimum coverage amounts set by each state.
-Understanding car insurance requirements set by your state is essential, even though there are no federal mandates that require drivers to purchase car insurance.
+Understanding car insurance requirements set by your state is essential.

 Should I purchase collision insurance?

 In addition to causing injuries or damage to other vehicles, your own car may need repair or replacement after an accident.
-Collision insurance covers the cost of car repairs, even in cases where there is a total loss of your vehicle.
+Collision insurance covers the cost of car repairs, even in cases where your vehicle is damaged beyond repair.
 The definition of collision extends beyond contact with another vehicle to encompass protection from damage caused by objects such as trees, streetlights and other non-moving objects.
 After paying your deductible, the insurance carrier covers the cost of all repairs.
 If you lease or finance a car, you may be required to carry collision insurance.

 What is included in comprehensive coverage?